-- 1. The City contracted with Revenue & Cost Specialists, LLC, for a comprehensive evaluation of the City's existing DIFs. - 2.
-Revenue & Cost Specialists prepared the Development Impact Fee Calculation and Nexus Report for the City of Paso Robles, California (the "Study"), which recommended an increase to the City's DIFs. - 3.
-After considerable public advertisement and notification, the Council held a public workshop on January 16, 2003 to review and discuss the proposed DIFs as identified in the Study. - 4.
-The Council directed staff to return at its regular meeting of February 18, 2003 with an implementing resolution to adopt the proposed DIFs. - 5.
-The February 18, 2003 meeting was noticed and advertised as a formal public hearing. - 6.
-If a resolution is approved on February 18, 2003, the DIFs would become effective sixty (60) days later unless the Council extends the effective date. - 7.
-Per Council's direction, the DIFs have been modified from those proposed in the Study to: - ➤ Exclude all operating capital with useful life less than six (6) years - ➤ Re-allocate the cost of the fire training center from 100% new development to 30% for new development - ➤ Include the "trip length" in the nexus calculation for the traffic mitigation fee as recommended by the consultant per "Appendix C" to the Study, which was subsequently prepared pursuant to the Council's direction .
+TO: James L. App, City Manager FROM: Mike Compton, Director of Administrative Services SUBJECT: Adoption of AB 1600 - Development Impact Fees DATE: March 4, 2003 DATE: Need: Facts: For the City Council to consider adjusting development impact fees (DIFs).
+1. The Council contracted with Revenue & Cost Specialists, LLC, for a comprehensive evaluation of the City's existing DIFs.
+2. The results of the evaluation were released as the Development Impact Fee Calculation and Nexus Report for the City of Paso Robles (the Study), which recommended various increases and/or additions to current DIFs.
+3. A public workshop was conducted January 16, 2003 to review and discuss the study and proposed DIFs.
+4. Adoption may occur following a properly noticed hearing.
+The Council placed the matter on their February 18, 2003 agenda for adoption.
+5. The notices for the February 18, 2003, public hearing were not published properly, so the hearing was continued to March 4, 2003.
+If approved March 4 2003, the DIFs could become effective sixty (60) days later.
+6. Per Council's direction, the proposed DIFs have been modified to: > Exclude all operating capital with useful life less than six (6) years > Re-allocate the cost of the fire training center from 100% new development to 30% for new development Include "trip length" in the nexus calculation for the traffic mitigation fee as recommended by Revenue & Cost Specialists (refer to "Appendix C" of the Development Impact Fee Update Calculation Report) 7.
+Exhibit "A" to the implementing resolution, included herein, is a summary schedule of DIFs.

-- 8. Exhibit A contains a copy of the summary schedule, which lists the development impact fees by category. - 9.
-The DIFs, if adopted by Council, will include automatic annual escalators based upon the "Engineering Construction Index."
-Additionally, the fees will be formally reviewed every two years or whenever a major Council policy document is updated; i.e. General Plan.
+8. The DIFs are proposed to include automatic annual escalators based upon the "Engineering Construction Index".
+Additionally, the fees will be formally reviewed every two years and whenever a major policy document is updated; i.e. General Plan, Master Utility Plans, etc.